sunpech/sunpech.github.io/_drafts/2015-06-12-ready-player-one.md

 The book paints a picture of a dystopian future, the year 2044, where people are plugged away in a virtual reality based world, OASIS.
 Follow along the adventures of the young hero, Wade Watts, as he solves puzzles and makes friends/enemies in hopes to gain an ultimate prize from the creator of OASIS.

 If you grew up in the 1980s.
 If you grew up playing video games.
-If you watched tv shows, movies, and many of the pop cultures of the 1980s-- <b>read this book.</b> There are so many references made I had to go look some of them up, which was in itself a trip down memory lane.
-Children of the 80s should enjoy this book.
+If you watched tv shows, movies, and many of the pop cultures of the 1980s-- <b>read this book.</b> There are so many references made I had to go look some of them up, which was in itself a trip down memory lane. <b>Children of the 80s should enjoy this book.</b>

 The chapters are short, so they work well for bed time reading, but they do have cliffhangers, so it may be hard to put down at times.
 I haven't had this much fun reading a book like this since [Ender's Game](http://www.amazon.com/gp/product/0812550706/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0812550706&linkCode=as2&tag=sunpech-20&linkId=TSZYDUGTZ6FQCOD4) when I was a teenager.